Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Correct-Intended Coverage

 \subsection{Correct-Intended Coverage Implications}

-\autoref{tab:CorrectIntendedCoverage} clearly shows that, while models (in textual modality) all have a decent coverage, pooling their answers only leads to a moderate increase as compared to the best performing single model (+8\%).
+\autoref{tab:CorrectIntendedCoverage} shows that, while models (in textual modality) all have a decent coverage, pooling their answers only leads to a moderate increase as compared to the best performing single model (+9\%).
 While the overall coverage is notably lower in visual modality, the increase when pooling the three models again is comparable to textual (+8\%).
 As we do not have individual human performance data, we unfortunately cannot compute similar statistics for pooling single human performances.
-However, these results again point out stronger abstractive reasoning abilities in a human panel, which only failed to derive the correct abstract transformation in 5 test examples.
+However, these results again point out stronger abstractive reasoning abilities in a human panel, which only failed to derive the correct abstract transformation in 4 test examples (AboveBelow2 Test 3, CompleteShape4 Test 1, HorizontalVertical5 Test 1, Order9 Test 3).
+It is worth noting that our human rule dataset did not contain rules for grids with incorrect outputs, meaning that the score of 476/480 is a lower bound, as some humans who produced incorrect grids may nevertheless have inferred the correct-intended rules.